 To feed the growing population of Ghana, there is the need to double food production per farm size with prudent approaches such as the strategic use of the human resources within the country.
 Thus, employing graduates from departments of biotechnology, schools of engineering and technical universities across the country to use their available skillset and mindset to harness living organisms and resources in the ecosystem to close the food importation gap and increase the yield gap per farm size through sustainable means.

-Finally, the implementation of policies to bring on board other allied agricultural and non-agricultural sectors to support the agenda to minimize food waste, maximize employability of young graduates in agriculture biotechnology and its related programmes, provide people engaged in agriculture with their needs and requirements to enable production of more food for consumption and surplus for export to generate revenue for the state.
+Finally, the implementation of policies to bring on board other allied agricultural and non-agricultural sectors to support the agenda to minimize food waste, maximize the employability of young graduates in agriculture biotechnology and its related programmes, and provide people engaged in agriculture with their needs and requirements to enable the production of more food for consumption and surplus for export to generate revenue for the state.

 - West and Central Africa: More than 15 million cases of acute malnutrition expected in 2020 [Internet]. [cited 2020 Dec 12].
 Available from: https://www.unicef.org/press-releases/west-and-central-africa-more-15-million-cases-acute-malnutrition-expected-2020